General garment care

 - Lay your sweaters flat to dry, and store them by folding and stacking them neatly in a closet or drawer.
 This helps to avoid stretching and sleeve marks.

-Tailored trousers: it’s important to hang your tailored trousers on a trouser hanger, and fold along the crease rather than the seam.
-This preserves the creases of the style, and prevents it from unwanted wrinkles.
+Tailored trousers: it’s important to hang your tailored trousers on a trouser hanger, and fold them along the crease rather than the seam.
+This preserves the creases of the style and prevents unwanted wrinkles.

 Washing and drying